• Skip to main content

 Personal trainers must be at least 18 years old and have a high school diploma or GED.
 In some cases, your employer may ask you to obtain CPR and AED certifications, which can be received through the Red Cross.

-A certified personal trainer is someone who has passed a national certification exam.
+A certified personal trainer in Kansas is someone who has passed a national certification exam.
 While this designation is not necessary to begin work, becoming a certified personal trainer can qualify you for a wider variety of jobs.
-Many of these may be higher paying as well.
+Many of these may be higher-paying as well.

 Receiving your national certification in personal training shows that you have advanced knowledge in the field and take your career seriously, making you a more attractive applicant when looking for jobs.
 There are several national tests available, including the National Academy of Sports Medicine (NASM), American College of Sports Medicine (ACSM) and American Council on Exercise (ACE).
 The test, structure and prerequisites for in each of these programs differ, so carefully review each one before signing up to find the best match for your goals.